 ArtLens is the Cleveland Museum of Art's app, which allows you to explore works in the permanent collection both at the museum and from home.
 ArtLens allows you to personalize your experience of the museum's world-class collection and explore layers of interpretive content for artworks in Gallery One—CMA's innovative gallery that integrates art, technology, and interpretation—as well as for featured artworks throughout the museum's permanent collection and selected exhibition galleries.
 In the galleries, visitors can scan artworks using ArtLens to reveal additional interpretive content and select artworks to share via the award-Winning Collection Wall in Gallery One.

-ArtLens is available for download to your iPad 2+ (iOS6+) and iPhone 4+ (iOS6+) for free, in the iTunes app store.
-Once you've downloaded the ArtLens to your iPad or iPhone, launch the app—but be patient!
+ArtLens is available for download to your iPad 2+ (iOS6+), iPhone 4+ (iOS6+), or Android device (4.0.3 and up) for free, in the iTunes app store and Google Play store.
+Once you've downloaded the ArtLens to your device, launch the app—but be patient!
 The first time you launch ArtLens, it may take 10 or more minutes to install and upload the collection to provide a more streamlined experience.
 We promise, it's worth the wait!